keshuaixu/pmd_dvrk/README.md

 **A compatible dvrk controller based on PMD Prodigy/CME machine controller.** This repository only contains documentation and links to the components.

 # overview
 The PMD machine controller is a complete motor control solution built with an ARM microcontroller to run user code, an FPGA to handle IO, and motor amplifiers (Atlas).
 The Atlas has a microcontroller for software current control and three half bridges.
-Because the current control runs in software (instead of hardware analog circuit with low-pass filter in QLA), you get higher bandwidth and tuneable current control performance.
+Because the current control runs in software (instead of hardware analog circuit with the low-pass filter in QLA), you get higher bandwidth and tuneable current control performance.

 I wanted to make this PMD controller a drop-in replacement for the QLA+firewire controller.
 Unfortunately, [cisst-saw](https://github.com/jhu-cisst/cisst-saw) was not written with an alternative motor controller in mind.
 For now, part of this project exists as a fork of cisst-saw, which means the PMD-based controller cannot co-exist with the QLA+firewire-based controller.